Aberdeen: Galleries and museums

 Provost Ross' House is the second oldest dwelling house in the city.
 It was built in 1593 and became the residence of Provost John Ross of Arnage in 1702.
 The house retains some original medieval features, including a kitchen, fireplaces and beam-and-board ceilings.
 The Gordon Highlanders Museum tells the story of one of Scotland's best known regiments.

 Provost Skene's House on Flourmill Lane dates from 1545 and is the oldest surviving townhouse in the city.
 It reopened in October 2021 after significant refurbishment costing £3.8m.
 One of the new exhibitions is a Hall of Heroes featuring 100 Aberdonians who have made a significant contribution to the city.

 The Tollbooth Museum on the Castlegate (currently closed to visitors) is a former jail, which first opened as a public museum in 1995.

 The Aberdeen Treasure Hub is a storage facility for Aberdeen Museums and Galleries containing over 100,000 items.
 The store is open for infrequent tours, for example as part of Doors Open Day.

 Marischal Museum holds the principal collections of the University of Aberdeen, comprising some 80,000 items in the areas of fine art, Scottish history and archaeology, and European, Mediterranean and Near Eastern archaeology.
 The permanent displays and reference collections are augmented by regular temporary exhibitions, and since its closure to the public it now has a virtual online presence It closed to the public in 2008.
-The King's Museum acts as the main museum of the university now.
+The King's Museum acted as the university's main museum, but was closed during the COVID-19 lockdown, and has not subsequently reopened.